toozej/ansible/roles/gui-common/README.md

 # GUI Ansible role

+Installs GUI tools and packages.
+Note it does not include a GUI DE itself.
-Installs GUI desktop environment and other commonly used GUI packages: i3, Atom, and their relevant configs
+Simplenote, Atom, and their relevant configs
 Is not a git submodule and doesn't auto-update